dodgymike/hackrf-wiki/Updating-Firmware.md

 If you have any difficulty making this process work from your native operating system, you can [use Pentoo or the GNU Radio Live DVD](https://github.com/mossmann/hackrf/wiki/Getting-Started-with-HackRF-and-GNU-Radio#try-your-hackrf-with-pentoo-linux) to perform the updates.

-## Updating the SPI Flash Firmware
+## Step 1: Updating the SPI Flash Firmware

 To update the firmware on a working HackRF One, use the hackrf_spiflash program: